yoshikikakehi/REHAPP/README.md

 * [Flutter Youtube Channel](https://www.youtube.com/c/flutterdev)

 # Release Notes

+## New software features (Version 0.4.0)

+### General Features
+* Return to login page using a back button
+* Upload a profile picture on the account page
+* Upload personal information (email, number, role, etc.) and display it on account page

+### Known Issues
+* We are currently facing an error when trying to load the exercise page for either the therapist or the patient user.
+This issue should be resolved by Sprint 5.

+## New software features (Version 0.3.0)

+### General Features
+* As a patient/therapist, I want to receive a confirmation email after account creation.
+* As a patient/therapist, I want to be able to reset my password.
+* As a therapist, I want a safety box to appear on the patient’s end that confirms that the patient is not at any safety risk and has the appropriate supervision required to complete the exercises.
+* As a therapist, I want my patient to be able to rate the completed exercise with a point system, so it is easier for me to review.

+### Bug Fixes
+* Migration from Azure to Firebase has been successfully completed.
+Exercises can be assigned as a therapist to a patient.
+All of this is done using Firebase.

+### Known Issues
+* Main branch has errors rendering the login page that need to be resolved.
+* Issues with accessing fields such as images of exercises that no longer exist.

 ## New software features (Version 0.2.0)

 Note: The implementation of new features are repeated in the v0.1.0 release notes, as we are in the process of migrating from Azure to Firebase.